 How a trip to Tanzania built my confidence and taught me to be more lion

-Before this summer, I’d never traveled to Africa, I’d never been on safari and I’d never considered a solo trip.
-In fact, up until that point, I rarely even went on vacation.
+Before this summer, I’d never travelled to Africa, I’d never been on safari and I’d never considered a solo trip.
+In fact, up until that point, I rarely even went on holiday.
 If I did, it was never without family in tow.
 So, my trip to Tanzania and Zanzibar with Flash Pack in August was a first for a multitude of reasons.

 Six of us from the group were on the same flight from London

 Flying to Kilimanjaro from the UK was exciting but also nerve-wracking.
 I didn’t know what people on the trip would be like or if we’d all get on.
 I’m generally not very confident but it really helped that we set up a WhatsApp group ahead of our trip.
 On the run-up, we chatted a little and helped each other with trip planning, like what to pack.
 It helped relieve my anxiety in some ways.
 Even though we’d never met each other prior to the start of the trip, we’d already talked and could at least put a face to a name.

 As it happens, six of us from the group were on the same flight from London.
 When we arrived in Tanzania early, we got to sit by the hotel pool and have breakfast together before the trip had even begun.

 At night we could hear wildebeest and hyenas

 Our home for the next few days was the incredible Bush Rover Suites.
 The site consists of luxury converted Land Rovers that are stationed in the heart of the Serengeti.
 There was wildlife all around; at night we could hear wildebeest and hyenas with their distinctive high-pitched yowls.
 The campfire and restaurant were a little walk from our rooms so we had to be escorted everywhere at night; you can’t go out into nature like that alone.